Love Business

 Love Business is a 1931 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 104th (16th talking episode) Our Gang short that was released.
+It was the 104th Our Gang short to be released.

 Plot

-Jackie is hopelessly in love with Miss Crabtree.
+Jackie is hopelessly in love with Miss Crabtree, his teacher.
 At the same time, his sister Mary Ann tells their mother that Jackie is in love with Miss Crabtree.
 Jackie runs off to school without eating breakfast.
 Meanwhile, Miss Crabtree becomes a boarder in Jackie's home and moves in later that day.
-Chubby also is in love with Miss Crabtree and practices kissing her on an oversized cardboard statue of Greta Garbo.
-Then at school, Wheezer tells Jackie, Mary Ann, Chubby, Farina, Donald, and Bonedust that Miss Crabtree was moving into their house.
+Chubby is also in love with Miss Crabtree, and practices reciting poetry as Dorothy echos him in parody.
+At school, Wheezer tells Jackie, Mary Ann, Chubby, Farina, Donald and Bonedust that Miss Crabtree is moving into their house.
 Jackie has mixed emotions about this.

-That evening, Miss Crabtree has dinner with Jackie, Mary Ann, Wheezer, and their mother.
-Mothballs fell into the soup a bit earlier giving the soup a very bitter taste.
-Later, Chubby stops in to see Miss Crabtree and recites some very romantic poetry.
+That evening, Miss Crabtree has dinner with Jackie, Mary Ann, Wheezer and their mother.
+Mothballs fell into the soup a bit earlier, giving the soup a very bitter taste.
+Later, Chubby stops in to see Miss Crabtree, and recites some very romantic poetry.
 Miss Crabtree asks Chubby where he got all this stuff.
 He says from Wheezer (who got them from his mother's old love letters).
-Mother hears this and is about to give Wheezer a spanking but decides not to in the end.
+Mother hears this and is about to give Wheezer a spanking, but decides not to in the end, at the sight of him sleeping with Pete.